aws/modern-data-architecture-accelerator/CONFIGURATION.md

 # each MDAA CDK App is npm installed.
 mdaa_version: ">=0.15.0"

+# (Optional) - Env templates can be defined for use across domains/envs.
+env_templates:
+  example_global_env_template:
+    # These modules and configs will be deployed for each environment referencing this config.
+    modules:
+      roles:
+        cdk_app: "@aws-mdaa/roles"
+        app_configs:
+          - ./roles.yaml
+      datalake:
+        cdk_app: "@aws-mdaa/datalake"
+        app_configs:
+          - ./datalake.yaml

 # One or more domains may be specified.
 Domain name will be incorporated by default naming implementation
 # to prefix all resource names.
 This allows for multiple MDAA deployments into the same account
 # for separate purposes (such as a centralized data lake account hosting separate lines of business.)